longshore/purescript-notes/README.md

 ‡Purescript does not call these metatypes.
 I'm calling them that.

 Naming things is hard.
-Purescript's name for "the kind of things that have values" is `*`, which might be more familiar to you as magickal shorthand for the Eye of Horus. `->` is the function pseudoconstructor (an infix - it's parameterized by the `*`s both sides).
+Purescript's name for "the kind of things that have values" is `*`, which might be more familiar to you as magickal shorthand for the Eye of Horus. `->` is the function pseudoconstructor (an infix - it's parameterized by the `*`s on both sides).
 So is `Meta` a function?
 Not in the Purescript sense: functions are first-class values, while types and metatypes can only be used in places like type annotation. `Meta` is definitely in the latter category.
 In the mathematical sense, `Meta` is very much a function that maps one type (or other thing of kind `*`) to another, like so:

 ```
 > :k Meta ThingType